 During the First Response Phase, the ASRC IC dispatches to the scene, by the most expedient means available, those resources most urgently needed.
-The two most common ASRC resources to be dispatched during the First Response Phase are a Quick Response Team (QR Team) and an Overhead Team.
+The two most common ASRC resources to be dispatched during the First Response Phase are a Quick Response Team (QR Team) and an Overhead Team Mir ok manpower for search,

-The primary missions of the Quick Response Team (QR Team) are rescue and evacuation.
+The primary missions of the Quick Response Team (QR Team) are/rescue, and evacuation.
 In situations requiring these functions there is no question that dispatching a QR Team is appropriate, and in such cases the operation may move from First Response Phase directly to Withdrawal Phase.